Jasonette/documentation/docs/env.md

-# Getting Device Information

-You can access the device information via `$env` variable.
+You can get useful information about the device or the app's current state via the `$env` variable.

 Note that `$env` is a **read-only** variable, so you can only read and not write to it.